 Like most Canadian municipalities, Strathcona County only compensates when it is legally liable for the damage sustained.
 This approach helps to reduce costs for the taxpaying public, who ultimately bear the cost of these claims.

+All claims must be submitted, in writing.
 Send in the claim form by fax, email, mail or delivery to:

 Financial Services, Risk Management